zhongjingjogy/HitDIC-Documentation/readme.md

 hitdicplot --full
 ```

+Result files will be restored in the `.cache` folder in the form of `svg`.
+One might visualize the result with browser.

 ### Parameter Selection and Parameter Estimation
 The variable selection genetic algorithm will be employed in this option.
 The `optimize.input` has to be customized
 ```